d-thomson/RAW-2-FHIR-AUTOMAPPER/docs/specialInstructions.md

 3. With Docker running, build the application with 'docker-compose build'
 4. Once application is built, the application can be deployed with 'docker-compose up'
 5. If deployment succeeds, the application page should be availabe at http://localhost/login

+## Application Login
+To access the functioning demo application, the following credentails can be used to login:
+* username: demo
+* password: password!23